 Georgia employers of more than 10 full-time workers must enroll in E-Verify.
 E-Verify (or an accepted exemption) is required in Georgia to receive a business license or professional license.
-Many city and county governments provide the required affidavit form and notary at the time of application.
+Many city and county governments provide the required affidavit form or exemption affidavit, and notary at the time of application.

-Public contracts: The Georgia EVerify law requires contractors and all sub-contractors on Georgia public contracts for services over $2,499.99 in value to enroll in E-Verify, regardless of the number of employees.
+Public contracts: The Georgia EVerify law requires contractors and all sub-contractors on Georgia public contracts (contracts with a government agency) for the physical performance of services³ over $2,499.99 in value to enroll in E-Verify, regardless of the number of employees.
 A contractor or sub-contractor may be exempt from this requirement if the contractor or sub-contractor has no employees and does not hire nor intend to hire employees for the purpose of completing any part of the public contract.¹ Certain professions are also exempt.²

 For a public contract, contractors must sign the Contractor E-Verify Affidavit, all subcontractors must sign the Subcontractor E-Verify Affidavit and all Sub-subcontractors must sign the Sub-Subcontractor Affidavit.
 The government agency is required to ensure that the Contractor E-Verify Affidavit is part of the contract; however, the contractor is responsible for all subcontractor affidavits and the subcontractors are responsible for the sub-subcontractors affidavits.

-E-Verify is not required for contracts solely involving the purchase of goods by a government agency.
+E-Verify is not required for contracts solely involving the purchase of goods by a government agency.³

 Public employers, contractors and subcontractors are required to post their federally-issued Georgia E-Verify user identification number and date of authorization to use E-Verify on their website.
 We provide the Client Company ID number (also known as a “federal work authorization number”) to our clients.

 Georgia E-Verify Contractor Affidavits & Other Compliance Documents